Electro-Harmonix Canyon Delay & Looper

 Found 0 artists

 I'm not much of a fan of multi algorithm pedals - Too many options makes me crazy (I like to keep it simple).
-Delay knob range is just too much for me, I rarely use more than half a second, and makes it difficult to fine tune.
-But thhe Canyon is probably the best compact digital delay I ever played, not just tone wise (way ahead the Boss DD7) but feature wise also.
-Tap tempo, trails, subdivisions, silent switching, and the sub parameters are awesome.
-I think this pedal wins out any DD7, Flashback, by miles...
-Inside of it are also a Reverb, a POG, and a Looper.
+Delay knob range on this one is just too much for me, I rarely use more than half a second, and makes it more difficult to fine tune.
+But the Canyon is probably the best compact digital delay I ever played, not just tone wise (way ahead the Boss DD7 IMO) but feature wise also.
+Tap tempo works fine, trails switch, subdivisions, silent switching, and the sub parameters are awesome.
+I think this pedal wins out any DD7 or Flashback, by miles...
+Inside of it are also a Reverb, a POG, and a Looper (with undo/redo).
 The sounds I enjoyed the most where the Shim and Tape.
+The DMM mode is also very good, way better than DD7's analog mode.
+It's a shame the first "Echo" setting has no secondary parameters, it sounds exactly the same as the second "mod" setting with the modulation turned down.
 Highly recommend it to everyone who wants to buy a first delay pedal.
-I also recommend it to someone who is not sure whether they prefer a tape emulation delay (echo), digital, or analog, since it has all those voices.
+I also recommend it to someone who is not sure whether they prefer a tape emulation delay, digital, or analog, since it has all those voices.
 Given it's price and features it's really unbeatable.
+The graphics on the pedal however, as with most EHX pedals, are just awful IMO...
+Why do they keep putting these silly cartoonish graphics on such great pedals??
+Like the Crayon, Hot Wax, Blurst...
+C'mon Mr. Mathews...

 As a digital multi-delay that is $110 cheaper than the Line 6 DL4, this pedal is incredible.
 Not only does it offer 11 different delays and a looper, but it can emulate non-delay pedals as well.
 On the EHX forums, gvelasco has discovered how, with some tweaking, the modulated delay can be made to sound like a traditional chorus and the octave delay can emulate a POG.
 That's not even where his discoveries stop!